tevino/tcp-shaker/README.md

 2. SYN-ACK
 3. RST

+This implementation has been running on tens of thousands of production servers for years.

 ## Why do I have to do this

 In most cases when you establish a TCP connection(e.g. via `net.Dial`), these are the first three packets between the client and server([TCP three-way handshake][tcp-handshake]):